Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week10.md

 - Use cfn-init to update an existing file, it creates a backup copy of the original file in the same directory
 - IAM (Identity and Access Management) to control who can access the CFN template
 - Security in and of the cloud formation configuration access
-- Security of the cloudformation entry point.
+- Security of the cloud formation entry point.
 - Develop a process for continuously verifying if there is a change that may break the CICD pipeline
--  Reference podcasts from our security instructor Ashish[Ashish Security Podcast](https://cloudsecuritypodcast.tv/listen-to-the-episodes/)
+-  Reference podcasts from our security instructor [Ashish Security Podcast](https://cloudsecuritypodcast.tv/listen-to-the-episodes/)

 ---